ptitjes/jlato-benchmark/README.md

 ### To run parse benchmark of different libraries (~1h)

-The libraries are automatically downloaded from Maven Central.
+The libraries are automatically downloaded from Maven Central as part of the maven build.

 ```sh
 mvn validate clean install